ric03/chronos-extension/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:debug`

+Add `debugger` in any test, run the command, and open the url.
+This will start running your Jest tests, but pause before executing to allow a debugger to attach to the process.
+See [debugging tests](https://create-react-app.dev/docs/debugging-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\